Skip to content

 Docsie

-• EU data residency and 99.9% uptime SLA with audit logs for regulated industries
+• EU data residency with 99.9% uptime SLA and dedicated success manager

 GitBook

-• Custom domains cost $65/site, making multi-site deployments expensive
+• Custom domains cost $65/site making multi-site deployments expensive

-• No audit logs for compliance tracking
+• No audit logs for security and compliance tracking

-• No EU data residency options
+• No EU data residency or air-gap deployment options

-• Pricing restructure (2024-2025) significantly increased enterprise costs
+• Pricing restructure (2024-2025) significantly increased costs

 Deep Dive Analysis